masoudei/wordpress-mariadb-kubernetes/README.md

 # Wordpress & MariaDB on K8S

-[strong]Wordpress & MariaDB Deployment on K8S using Manifests[strong]
+Wordpress & MariaDB Deployment on K8S using Manifests

 A simple tutorial to deploy Wordpress & MariaDB on kubernetes using manifests only